Cassia crossbill: Habitat and distribution

-The Cassia crossbill is found year-round exclusively in the forests of the South Hills and Albion Mountains in South Idaho.
+The Cassia crossbill is found year-round primarily in the forests of the South Hills and Albion Mountains in South Idaho.
+Records of Cassia Crossbills have been documented in E-bird from California, Wyoming and a small but permanent population in Colorado.
 Compared to its counterpart, the red crossbill, which is a global species, the total area the Cassia crossbill resides in equates to about 67 km^{2}.
 They are almost exclusively found in mature and old-growth lodgepole pine dominated forests that do not have American red squirrels as their beak is adapted for a specific type of pine cone.
 This has led to a coevolutionary arms race with the lodgepole pine, which explains why they are confined in such a small area.
 Other Red Crossbill call types, typically call type 2 & 5, are also found in these areas, but seldom breed here due to being poorly adapted to the pine cone structure.
 Due to their restricted range and habitat, there is a cause for concern for this species survival.